 But in addition to a straightforward on/off switch, ISPs offer a variety of options to customise the filters.
 This allows finer control over the settings to prevent overzealous blocking while still protecting your family from unsuitable sites.

 The settings vary with each ISP, but most offer some or all of the following options:

 Enable blocking only at specific times, helpful if you want to disable the filter for the grown-ups in the house when the kids aren’t using the internet.
 Some ISPs have a 'watershed' setting for either disabling the filter or switching to adult-only filters at certain times.

 A homework mode implements stricter rules to prevent kids from wasting time on social networking or games when they should be studying.

 All web filters allow you to choose the level of filtering.
-With some providers, you’re simply presented with a list of categories which can be enabled/disabled individually, while others offer pre-configured age rating groups or filter levels.
+With some providers, you’re simply presented with a list of categories that can be enabled/disabled individually, while others offer pre-configured age rating groups or filter levels.

 If there’s a site that’s fallen outside the filter, or you wish to exclude a specific site from filtering, you can manually specify a URL to blacklist or whitelist it.